wjH-3/Mediarr-Automation/README.md

 ## Build:

-If you want to alter any of the regex filters, file quality groups, RTN and PTT parameters/settings, MPV configs etc. to your personal preference, you can bulld `Mediarr.exe` yourself
+If you want to alter any of the regex filters, file quality groups, RTN and PTT parameters/settings, MPV configs etc. to your personal preference, you can bulld `Mediarr.exe` yourself.
 1. Download latest Source Code from [Releases](https://github.com/wjH-3/Mediarr-Automation/releases)
 2. The MPV components are not included in the Source Code (will make size too large otherwise) so building the executable would mean you would need to include them in a folder named `mpv_files` in the same directory as all the other Python component files (whether you intend to change the MPV config files or not -- unless you alter the Python files to not use MPV, which is possible too)
 3. `mpv_files` need to contain the following files and folders: `fonts`, `scripts`, `input.conf`, `mpv.conf`, `libmpv-2.dll`, `mpv.exe`